utd-sgdp/SGDP-2023/README.md

 ### Contributing

-To start, create a branch in GitKraken by clicking the "Branch" button.
+To start, create a branch in GitKraken or Github Desktop by clicking the "Branch" button.
 Then, enter a name for your branch and click "Create Branch".
 You can now make changes to the project.
 Once you are done, you can commit your changes by clicking the "Commit" button.
 Then, enter a message for your commit and click "Commit to Branch".
 You can now push your changes to the repository by clicking the "Push" button.

 Once you have pushed your changes, you can create a pull request on GitHub.
 Open GitHub and navigate to the repository.
 Then, click the "Pull requests" button and click "New pull request".
 Then, select your branch as the "compare" branch and the "main" branch as the "base" branch.
 You can now create your pull request by clicking "Create pull request".